 I want to dive into one key Power BI concept that could be causing incorrect totals.
 Although there are different scenarios, there is a simple way to fix this problem.
+You may watch the full video of this tutorial at the bottom of this blog.

 The key thing is understanding why the total is incorrect.